Steelers Nation, Here We Go!

 The Strip District

 Lining Smallman Street and Penn Avenue is Pittsburgh’s historic Strip District.
-Stop by any weekend morning and find the streets lined with shops and vendors eager to help you find what you are looking for.
-From the ultimate Pittsburgh apparel to fruits, veggies, flowers, jewelry and more – you are sure to find what you are looking for in the Strip District.
+Stop by any weekend morning and find the streets lined with shops and vendors eager to help you don the black and gold.
+From the ultimate Pittsburgh apparel at Yinzers in the Burgh, PGH Sports and Black and Gold Forever to fruits, veggies, flowers, jewelry and more – you are sure to find what you are looking for in the Strip District.

-Bonus: Stop in at the original Primanti Bros. and enjoy a Primanti’s Sandwich.
-Piled high with meat, cheese, french fries and slaw, the “Almost Famous Sandwiches” are a staple to Pittsburgh.
+Bonus: Stop in at the original Primanti Bros. and enjoy a Primanti’s sandwich.
+Piled high with meat, cheese, french fries and slaw, their “Almost Famous" sandwiches are a staple to Pittsburgh.
 And while there, snap a selfie with the mural wall and Steelers players from now and then.

 Zeds

 Feeling thrifty?
-Zed’s in the Southside offers thrifted and new items including retro Steelers gear.
+Zed’s in the Southside offers thrifted, vintage and new items including lots of Steelers gear.
 Find classic shirts, sweatshirts, hats and more at this unique shop that always has something new on the rack.